 How does a Structured Settlement work?

 After the settlement money is negotiated and comes to final terms, the court order will request the funds to be placed into a type of income annuity contract called structured annuities.
-The annuity is an irrevocable stream of regular payments from an insurance company structured in a way dictated by the court system.
+The annuity is an irrevocable stream of regular payments from an insurance company, which is dictated by the court system.

 Disclaimer* Videos shown below are for educational purposes and are not a sponsorship of the life insurance company.